magepages/mpdocs/docs/rma/index.md

 ![Imgur](https://i.imgur.com/7LGAnNG.png)

-- **Show RMA Policy link**: Select the page to display the RMA policy link.
+- **Show RMA Policy Link on**: Select the page to display the RMA policy link.
 This link is only visible when the admin selects the RMA Policy Page.

 #### 1.2.
 RMA ID Increment Pattern